tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   Run the 'Utopia / Fluid type + space calculator' plugin again, this time plugging in your chosen `width` and `font size`.
 Or, if You've worked out `max` in parallel, both your `widths` and `font sizes`.

--   Apply the appropiate generated style to the body text in your design: `U/Type/Min/Prose/Step 0`.
+-   Apply the appropriate generated style to the body text in your design: `U/Type/Min/Prose/Step 0`.

 Now, whenever you rerun the plugin with a different `font size`, your body text will update automatically!